swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 Category, Service Contract and Service Property.
 The algorithm then iterates over all Identity Providers found in the metadata repository for the federation.
-The discovery process SHOULD display Identity Providers as a plausible choice, if and only if, they have declared;
+The discovery process SHOULD display Identity Providers as a plausible choice, if and only if, the following conditions apply;

--   at least one of the Service Entity Category identifiers declared by the Service Provider,
+-   the Identity Provider declares at least of the Service Entity Category identifiers declared by the Service Provider,

--   at least one of the Service Contract identifiers declared by the Service Provider (provided the Service Provider has declared at least one), and
+-   if the Identity Provider declares at least one Service Contract identifier, the Service Provider must declare at least one of declared identifiers, and,

--   all of the Service Property identifiers declared by the Service Provider.
+-   all of the Service Property identifiers declared by the Service Provider must be declared by the Identity Provider.

 <a name="representation-of-entity-categories-in-metadata"></a>
 ### 1.5.
 Representation of Entity Categories in Metadata